ReaperJolly/Weather-App/README.md

 ## Acknowledgments

-This app was made by help from article I found on FreeCode Camp (https://www.freecodecamp.org/news/learn-react-by-building-a-weather-app/) and by watching how-to videos on Youtube.
+This app was made by help from article I found on FreeCode Camp (https://www.freecodecamp.org/news/learn-react-by-building-a-weather-app/).

  ## Learn React